SIAM Conference on Data Mining (SDM11)

 Haimonti Dutta, The Center for Computational Learning System

-Hannu Toivonen, University
+Hannu Toivonen, University of Helsinki

 Hiroki Arimura, Hokkaido University